BugCatcherNate/rust_game/README.md

 The latest console history is displayed in the HUD alongside other custom sections, making it useful for quick debugging cheats or inspection commands.

+Built-in helpers:

-Built-in helper: type `mem` (or `memory`) to print the current CPU+GPU memory usage gathered from the ECS and renderer.
+- `mem` / `memory` — print the current CPU+GPU memory usage gathered from the ECS and renderer.

-Type `creative` to toggle a zero-gravity flight mode: the player and camera temporarily drop their physics bodies, letting you float freely (Space to rise, Shift to descend) until you run the command again.
+- `creative` — toggle a zero-gravity flight mode: the player and camera temporarily drop their physics bodies, letting you float freely (Space to rise, Shift to descend) until you run the command again.
+- `debuglines` (`on`, `off`, or `toggle`) — control collider wireframe rendering so you can inspect half-extents without recompiling.

 ### Events & Message Bus